kyma-project/website/content/blog-posts/2021-07-02-release-notes-1.24/index.md

 See the overview of all changes in this release:

 - [Installation](#installation) - Istio upgraded to 1.10.0, ORY charts updated
-- [Serverless](#serverless) - Python 3.8 deprecated and new Python 3.9 runtime introduced
 - [Observability](#observability) - Keycloak Gatekeeper replaced with OAuth2 Proxy

 ## Installation